Embattled immigration deal shows rightward lurch for Biden and Democrats

 “What this shows us is that the administration and Democrats seem to be willing to let right-wing Republicans control the narrative,” Sunil Varghese, the policy director at the International Refugee Assistance Project (IRAP), told Al Jazeera.

+The bill stumbled during Wednesday’s initial procedural vote: With 50 Senators voting “no”, it failed to clear the threshold for chamber to start work on it.

-The bill is set to face its first vote in the Senate on Wednesday.
-For its part, the Biden administration has framed the deal as its best shot at addressing the record number of migrants and asylum seekers crossing the US’s southern border irregularly.
+For its part, the Biden administration had framed the deal as its best shot at addressing the record number of migrants and asylum seekers crossing the US’s southern border irregularly.

-Biden and other top Democrats have also touted the bill as a compromise that would allow for foreign aid to Ukraine and Israel, in exchange for immigration restrictions.
-They call the deal a rare opportunity to increase funding for both border security and asylum processing, an area that has traditionally been under-resourced.
+Biden and other top Democrats also touted the bill as a compromise that would allow for foreign aid to Ukraine and Israel, in exchange for immigration restrictions.
+They called the deal a rare opportunity to increase funding for both border security and asylum processing, an area that has traditionally been under-resourced.

 “Will Republicans take ‘yes’ for an answer and seize the best opportunity — the best opportunity — that Congress has seen in decades to secure our border?
 This is the choice Republicans face today,” Senate Majority Leader Chuck Schumer said in a congressional speech on Wednesday.